tengyaolong2000/simple_gcc_agent/README.md

 - An isolated dockerized desktop environment
    - (Note: the agent still runs on your local computer, I just provide a container for the agent to execute its actions on.
 It is wholly possible for the agent to manipulate your local machine if you allow some imports like os)

+- Option to run a Diffusion Language Model as a plan refiner (System 2)
+- Option to use a text-only browser

 ## Some rough examples (Sped up to save time, tasks take a while in reality (to improve))
 ### 1) Computer agent uses the browser to answer queries.
 Example: Who is the author of the Neurips 2024 best paper?
 What is the controversy surrounding him?